• Leave a Green Footprint •

 Now, you have unrestricted access to the bowl interior and can scrub away to your heart's content!

-Regardless of who is “right”, we’re now faced with a new dilemma — what do we do with all of those paper grocery bags we’re bound to accumulate?
+What should we do with all of those paper grocery bags we keep accumulating?
 Here are just a few suggestions:

 Many grocery store chains will reduce the amount of your register receipt by 5 to 15 cents per grocery bag that you bring back to the store for re-use on your next shopping expedition.